Fanny-Oliver/riders-tracking-analysis/README.md

 tracking_df <- tracking_df[order(tracking_df$userId, tracking_df$Date_and_time),]
 ```

 This could be one of the first things you do.
-I ran this code to endure that whatever output i get doesn't turn up scientific, and the second is to make sure the decimal points have just 2 digits.
+I ran this code to ensure that whatever output i get doesn't turn up scientific, and the second is to make sure the decimal points have just 2 digits.

 ```
 #to emsure the number format is not scientific